-The Guide is designed to offer you reliable information about a wide range of therapies and interventions for children with autism spectrum disorder (ASD).
+The Guide is designed to offer you reliable information about a wide range of therapies and interventions for autistic children.
 Each short therapy guide:

 - describes a particular therapy and the idea behind its approach

-- assesses the research that supports the therapy, and tells you if there’s no reliable research
+- assesses the research that supports the therapy, and tells you when there’s no reliable research

 - estimates the time and costs involved in using the therapy.